choiceats/choiceats/README.md

 To start the backend, clone the [choiceats-server](https://github.com/choiceats/choiceats-server) repo.
 Then run `cd <CHOICEATS_SERVER_DIRECTORY> && yarn build && yarn start`.

+`uglifyjs` and `brotli` executables (available from npm) are needed for building.

+A `watcher.sh` is provided that will watch rebuild the project.
+It depends on the availability of `inotify-tools`.

 ## Minimum Viable Product
 TODO